Get Started with Frontline EducationRequest a Demo

 As British journalist Oliver Burkeman pointed out: “[W]hen you’re dealing with exponential growth, the distance from A to B looks huge until you get to point C, whereupon the distance between A and B looks like almost nothing; when you get to point D, the distance between B and C looks similarly tiny.
 One day, presumably, everything that has happened in the last 40 years will look like early throat-clearings.”

 Burkeman was referencing the internet, but the same applies to education.
 Challenges ranging from teacher shortages to student safety and privacy change so rapidly that even major shifts start to feel (in hindsight) like “early throat-clearings.”
+And of course, in 2020, the world turned upside down as we all battled COVID-19.
 These high-stakes challenges place more pressure and demands on educators and administrators, sometimes turning strategy and innovation from “have-to-haves” into “nice-to-haves.”

 But some changes are for the better.